 Lodging

-We have a limited number of hotel rooms blocked at a discounted rate of $239 per night.
-We cannot guarantee there will be space for every attendee.
-Once your registration has been confirmed, you will receive the hotel booking link if there is remaining availability at the time of your registration.
-You must book by September 5, 2025, to be guaranteed the room block discounted rate.
+We have a limited number of hotel rooms blocked at the Radisson Blu Aqua Hotel at a discounted rate of $239 (before taxes and fees) per night.
+Once your registration has been confirmed, you will receive the hotel booking link; however, we cannot guarantee there will be space for every attendee.
+You must book by September 10, 2025, to be guaranteed the discounted rate.

 The hotel is fully accessible, and there are elevators and ramps to access every part of the meeting spaces and hotel.